STUDENT MEMBER

 Student Outreach

 PGO has started its annual outreach to Ontario universities with in-person information session on P.Geo. registration.
-The outreach will continue through to January 2024.
 PGO acknowledges our Councillors who volunteer their time to deliver this information session in partnership with Registration staff, Eilidh Lewis, P.Geo., Registrar and Gabrielle Hosein, P.Geo., Assistant Registrar.
 We also acknowledge the faculty and staff from Ontario universities for working with us to make this outreach possible.

 Resources